uchicago-cs/deepdish/README.rst

 deepdish
 ========

-Deep learning and data science tools from the University of Chicago.
+Flexible HDF5 saving/loading and other data science tools from the University of Chicago.
+This repository also host a Deep Learning blog:

 * http://deepdish.io